SM Mall of Asia: Expansion and redevelopment

 Additional cinemas were opened in the mall since 2016.
 Two digital theaters, Cinemas 7 and 8, were opened at the north side of the entertainment mall in December 2016.
 The Event Cinema was opened on December 12, 2018, and located at the newly renovated IMAX theater lobby, which can be used for birthday parties, corporate events, and seminars, and it can house up to 45 people.

 Half of the original cinema area, including Cinemas 4 to 6, Director's Club and Premier Cinema, was closed on August 22, 2018, after the celebration of the 2nd Pista ng Pelikulang Pilipino and were demolished for renovation as part of the mall expansion.
 The new Cinemas 1 to 5 softly re-opened in December 2019 along with the limited-early release of Star Wars: The Rise of Skywalker, while the other remaining cinemas, the three Director's Club Cinemas equipped with Dolby Atmos and laser projector were re-opened on its grand re-launch on January 22, 2020, at the former space of Premier Cinema.
 Cinemas 9 to 11, which are formerly Cinemas 1 to 3, remained in temporary operations after the re-opening of the renovated theaters.
 The former space of the Director's Club Cinema is now occupied by Surplus Shop.

 The Cinemas 6 to 8 opened on December 22, 2024, replacing the former Cinemas 1 to 3 and 9 to 11.
 The former Cinemas 7 and 8 at the North Wing remained vacant after its permanent closure.

-A ScreenX cinema is set to open in the mall at the former Centerstage, as announced by a press release on August 31, 2025.
-The cinema will open on November 19, 2025, along with the release of Wicked: For Good.
+The mall also hosts a ScreenX cinema, located at the former Centerstage.
+Announced in a press release on August 31, 2025, the cinema opened on November 19, 2025, along with the release of Wicked: For Good.

-Mall expansion and redevelopments

-The SM Mall of Asia underwent a expansion project from 2014 to 2025, featuring new expansion areas for retail establishments and new indoor and outdoor amenities, including a football pitch and the installation of roof solar panels at the mall.

-The estimated gross floor area of the expansion project would be 650000 m2 upon full completion.